mariadb-corporation/MaxScale/Documentation/Tutorials/Avrorouter-Tutorial.md

 The first part configures the services and sets them up for the binary log to Avro file conversion.
-The second part of this tutorial uses the client listener interface for the avrorouter and shows how to communicate with the the service over the network.
+The second part of this tutorial uses the client listener interface for the avrorouter and shows how to communicate with the service over the network.

 ![Binlog-Avro Translator](../Routers/images/Binlog-Avro.png)